devopstoday11/ansible_sentry/README.md

 sentry01                   running (virtualbox)
 ```

-If everything run has expected, you should be able to access Sentry Web interface : http://10.0.5.221:9000/
+If everything run as expected, you should be able to access Sentry Web interface : http://10.0.0.11:9000/

 Default logins are :